Movement Disorders

 Dr. Hallett obtained his A.B. and M.D. at Harvard University, had his internship in Medicine at the Peter Bent Brigham Hospital and his Neurology training at Massachusetts General Hospital.
 He had fellowships in neurophysiology at the NIH and in the Department of Neurology, Institute of Psychiatry in London, where he worked with C. David Marsden.
 Before coming to NIH in 1984, Dr. Hallett was the Chief of the Clinical Neurophysiology Laboratory at the Brigham and Women's Hospital in Boston and progressed to Associate Professor of Neurology at Harvard Medical School.

-He is currently Chief of the Medical Neurology Branch and Chief of its Human Motor Control Section.
-He is now the Inaugural President of the Functional Neurological Disorder Society and also the Past-President of the International Federation of Clinical Neurophysiology.
+He was an NINDS Scientist Emeritus and previously served as the Chief of the Medical Neurology Branch and Chief of its Human Motor Control Section.
+He was also the Inaugural President of the Functional Neurological Disorder Society and also the Past-President of the International Federation of Clinical Neurophysiology.
 He has been President of the International Parkinson and Movement Disorder Society and Vice-President of the American Academy of Neurology.
 He served as Editor in Chief of Clinical Neurophysiology.

 Among many awards, in 2012 he became an Honorary Member of the American Neurological Association, and in 2017 he received the degree of Doctor of Medicine Honoris Causa from the University of Hamburg, and in 2018 was made an Honorary Member of the European Academy of Neurology.
 In 2019, he was awarded the World Federation of Neurology’s Medal for Contributions to Neuroscience.
 His research activities focus on the physiology of human voluntary movement and its pathophysiology in disordered voluntary movement and involuntary movement.
 Formerly an NIH Distinguished Investigator, Dr. Hallett became a Scientist Emeritus in 2023.

-Dr. Hallett's research interests center around human motor control, to understand the physiology of normal human voluntary movement and the pathophysiology of different movement disorders.
-The main techniques employed in this research are transcranial magnetic stimulation (TMS), electroencephalography (EEG), neuroimaging with positron emission tomography (PET) and functional magnetic resonance imaging (fMRI), and other techniques of clinical neurophysiology.
-The principal diseases studied are dystonia, Parkinson's disease, cerebellar ataxia, myoclonus, essential tremor, tic, functional movement disorders and startle disorders.
+Dr. Hallett's research interests centered around human motor control, to understand the physiology of normal human voluntary movement and the pathophysiology of different movement disorders.
+The main techniques employed in his research were transcranial magnetic stimulation (TMS), electroencephalography (EEG), neuroimaging with positron emission tomography (PET) and functional magnetic resonance imaging (fMRI), and other techniques of clinical neurophysiology.
+The principal diseases studied were dystonia, Parkinson's disease, cerebellar ataxia, myoclonus, essential tremor, tic, functional movement disorders and startle disorders.

-In relation to the physiology of movement, he and his collaborators have studied the brain processes associated with the preparation and execution of different types of movements.
-A special interest is the process of movement initiation and volition.
-Also of interest is studying motor learning including the process of making movement automatic and the process of movement selectivity.
+In relation to the physiology of movement, he and his collaborators studied the brain processes associated with the preparation and execution of different types of movements.
+A special interest was in the process of movement initiation and volition.
+Dr. Hallett was also interested in studying motor learning including the process of making movement automatic and the process of movement selectivity.